minhunpam/curiosity-vault/Uni/SLP & OS/SLP/Multithreading.md

 - actions: run, interrupt, stop
 - resources: time on the CPU, stack, registers
 	- thread ID
-	- thread state
+	- program counter
-	- a set of register values
+	- a set of registers
-	- stack
+	- stack + stack pointer
+	- thread-local storage
-- if part of a process -> restricted to the boundaries of a process
+- is part of only one process -> restricted to the boundaries of a process
+- All threads in the same process share:
+	- Text/Code segment
+	- Data segment
+	- OS resources
+	- virtual address space
+		- If 1 thread calls `malloc()`, another thread can access that same pointer
+		- If 1 thread writes to a global variable, all others see that updated value
-- share the same address space (because of the same process)
+		- The same code (functions) is executed at the same virtual addresses for all threads
-- **keywords: dispatcher thread, worker thread**

 ### **Process**: a container for threads and memory contents of a program
 - actions: create, start, terminate
 - resources: threads, memory, program